-- 6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from House of Investments, Inc., pursuant to Office of the President Memorandum Circular' No. 17 and Section 12, Rule XVIII of the Revised Civil Services Rules. - 7.
+- 6. (For those in government service/affiliated with a government agency or GOCC) I have the required written permission or consent from House of Investments, Inc. to be and independent director in House of Investments, Inc., pursuant to Office of the President Memorandum Circular' No. 17 and Section 12, Rule XVIII of the Revised Civil Services Rules. - 7.
 I shall faithfully and diligently comply with my duties as responsibilities as independent director under the Securities Regulation Code and its Implementing Rules and Regulations, Code of Corporate Governance and other SEC issuances. - 8.
 I shall inform the Corporate Secretary of House of Investments, Inc. of any changes in the abovementioned information within five days from its occurrence.